 Aside from the negative impact on your credit score, the good news is that a charge off typically does not prevent you from qualifying for a mortgage.
 Mortgage qualification guidelines regarding charge offs vary by lender and loan program.
 We outline how a charge off affects your ability to qualify for a conventional, jumbo, FHA, VA and USDA mortgage below.

 Conventional Mortgage - Single-Unit Primary Residence.
-If you are buying a single unit property, you are not required to payoff the charge off and no additional debt payment is included in your debt-to-income.
+If you are buying or refinancing a single unit property, you are not required to pay off the charge off and no additional debt payment is included in your debt-to-income.
 In short, the charge off has minimal direct impact on your ability to get approved for your mortgage.

 Conventional Mortgage - Two-to-Four Unit Primary Residence or Second Home.
 Charge offs with an account balance greater than $5,000 must be paid off completely before your mortgage closes.